aiden898/P2P_FileTransferTool-v1.0/README.md

 window to window, linux to linux, linux to windows or windows to linux

-idk if it work on MacOS
+idk if it works on MacOS